 For the ex-slaves, as for the Khoisan servants, the reality of freedom was very different from the promise.
-As the wage-based economy developed, they remained a dispossessed and exploited element in the population, with little opportunity to escape their servile lot the poor, especially in and around Cape Town, there continued to be a great deal of racial mixing and intermarriage throughout the 1800s.
-In 1820, several thousand British settlers, who were swept up by a scheme to relieve Britain of its unemployed, were placed in the eastern Cape frontier zone as a buffer against the Xhosa chiefdoms.
+As the wage-based economy developed, they remained a dispossessed and exploited element in the population, with little opportunity to escape their servile lot.

-Increasingly, they were lumped together as the 'coloured' people, a group which included the descendants of mixed unions, and a substantial Muslim minority who became known as the 'Cape Malays' (misleadingly, as they mostly came from the Indonesian archipelago).
+Increasingly, they were lumped together as the 'coloured' people, a group which included the descendants of unions between indigenous and European peoples, and a substantial Muslim minority who became known as the 'Cape Malays' (misleadingly, as they mostly came from the Indonesian archipelago).

-The coloured people were discriminated against, on account of their working-class status as well as their racial identity.
-Among
+The coloured people were discriminated against on account of their working-class status as well as their racial identity.
+Among the poor, especially in and around Cape Town, there continued to be a great deal of racial mixing and intermarriage throughout the 1800s.